Null-Validated Topological Signatures of Financial Market Dynamics: Conclusions

-Surrogate based null models provide statistical validation of these observations.
-Rejection of shuffle surrogates demonstrates that the persistence landscape norm depends on temporal ordering and is not determined solely by the marginal distribution of Bitcoin log returns.
-Departures from FFT phase randomized surrogates further indicate sensitivity to nonlinear and phase dependent temporal dependencies beyond linear second order structure.
-While the precise mechanisms driving pronounced peaks in the persistence landscape norm remain an open question, the surrogate-based analysis establishes that these features cannot be explained by marginal distributions or linear correlation structure alone.
+Surrogate-based null models provide statistical validation of these observations.
+Rejection of shuffle surrogates demonstrates that the persistence-landscape norm depends on temporal ordering and is not determined solely by the marginal distribution of returns.
+Departures from FFT phase-randomized surrogates further indicate sensitivity to nonlinear and phase dependent temporal organization beyond linear second order structure.
+The S\&P 500 application confirms that these surrogate-null departures are not restricted to cryptocurrency data, while also showing that the direction and strength of the departures can differ between the two markets.
+Thus, the framework detects both common and market-specific forms of temporal organization.

-Overall, the analysis establishes the $L^1$ norm of the persistence landscape as a mathematically interpretable and statistically validated descriptor of market dynamics.
-Nontrivial geometric structure persists in Bitcoin log returns even after accounting for volatility and sentiment effects.
-This framework provides a principled approach for detecting regime dependent organization in financial time series and suggests that topological methods can reveal coherent dynamical structure in regimes where conventional scale-based measures indicate apparent market calm.
+Overall, the results show that nontrivial geometric structure can persist in financial returns even after accounting for volatility, and, in the Bitcoin case, sentiment effects.
+The topological framework therefore offers a principled approach for detecting regime-dependent organization in financial time series and for distinguishing topological structure arising from marginal distributions, linear dependence, and higher-order temporal dynamics.

-An important direction for future work is the application of the null validated topological framework developed here to other asset classes and financial markets, including major U.S. equity indices, fixed income instruments, and cross-asset systems such as major stock indices and commodity markets.
-Extending the analysis to these settings would allow for systematic comparison of geometric and temporal organization across market structures and time scales, and would help assess the generality of topological signatures observed in cryptocurrency markets.
-From a methodological perspective, future work may also incorporate more restrictive surrogate constructions, such as iterated amplitude adjusted Fourier transform surrogates, to further disentangle nonlinear temporal structure from linear dependence and marginal distribution effects.
+Several directions remain for future work.
+A systematic cross-asset study involving additional equity indices, individual equities, fixed income instruments, commodities, and foreign exchange markets would help clarify how topology-volatility coupling varies across market structures and time scales.
+From a methodological perspective, future work may incorporate more restrictive surrogate constructions, such as iterated amplitude adjusted Fourier transform surrogates, to further disentangle nonlinear temporal structure from linear dependence and marginal distribution effects.
+It would also be useful to investigate the mechanisms driving pronounced peaks in persistence landscape norms and to study whether these topological signatures have predictive value for regime shifts, market stress, or changes in volatility dynamics.